 The Tacllet was designed by world-renowned firearms photographer and sport shooter Ichiro Nagata.
 Mr. Nagata has designed other items for Tuff, such as the 5 in Line and 8 in Line high capacity nylon magazine carriers.

-This carry-all’s most important function is for the concealed carry of and rapid access to a large caliber firearm.
+This bag’s most important function is for the concealed carry of and rapid access to a large caliber firearm.
 For this, it shines.

 The Tacllet comes with loop Velcro in the main compartment to configure its slip holster to your particular firearm.
 It is roomy enough to carry my Sig Sauer P226 with inches to spare.
 I was also able to fit a 4” barreled Smith & Wesson Model 10 revolver inside.
 That makes the Tacllet cavernous.